sxx1239/Zeoformer/README.md

 ```

 ## Acknowledgement
-Our code is based on the previous Matformer and ALIGNN frameworks.
-We are very grateful for the excellent code libraries they have provided.
+Our code is built upon previous code versions of the [Matformer](https://github.com/YKQ98/Matformer?tab=readme-ov-file) and [ALIGNN][(https://github.com/YKQ98/Matformer?tab=readme-ov-file)](https://github.com/usnistgov/alignn) frameworks.
+We are deeply grateful for these two excellent codebases.